So, you may be wondering, what does it means to go green? If you’re pondering upon this question, look no further than this article for answers.

 The definition of going green is defined by the U.S. Chamber of Commerce Small Business as taking steps to “conserve energy, reduce pollution, and save money.”

 Going green doesn’t have to mean that your life is going to be entirely flipped upside down.
-You can take baby steps.
+You can take baby steps like looking up shaving tips for zero waste or using alternate packaging.
 Try reducing your carbon footprint by doing things like cutting down on meat, recycling, using energy-efficient appliances, etc.

 The Difference Between Going Green and Sustainability